sccn/sccn.github.io/workshops/EEGLAB_2023_Aspet.md

 to understand MATLAB syntax will mean you will miss out on a large portion of the workshop.

-If you are new to MATLAB or need a refresher please consult the material on the [Getting started with MATLAB page](/tutorials/misc/tutorial_matlab.html)
+If you are new to MATLAB or need a refresher, please consult the material on the [Getting started with MATLAB page](/tutorials/misc/tutorial_matlab.html)

 MATLAB support
 --------------